Gabien21/LogiDRS/README.md

 ```
 ---
 ## 🙏 Acknowledgement
 The implementation of LogiDRS is inspired by [DAGN](https://github.com/Eleanor-H/DAGN) and supported by [Huggingface Toolkit](https://huggingface.co/docs/transformers).
+This research is funded by University of Science, VNU-HCM under grant number CNTT 2024-17.
+This research used the GPUs provided by the Intelligent Systems Lab at the Faculty of Information Technology, University of Science,VNU-HCM.
+Moreover,the datasets [PDTB 2.0](https://catalog.ldc.upenn.edu/LDC2008T05) used in this study were generously supported by the Linguistic Data Consortium (LDC).